Second Chances and the Ultimate Vibe Check — Modern Paraphrase | nocap.bible

 The God Who Owns Everything but Chose You ✨

-Moses keeps going, and the next part is lowkey one of the most mind-blowing statements in :
+keeps going, and the next part is lowkey an exceptionally mind-blowing statements in :

 "Heaven — and the heaven beyond heaven — belong to the Lord your God.
 The earth and everything in it is His.
 Yet the Lord set His heart in love on your ancestors and chose their descendants — you — above all peoples."

 The God who owns the entire cosmos looked at this small, stubborn, constantly-complaining group of people and said: "I choose you."
-Not because they were the biggest nation, the most impressive, or the most faithful.
+Not because they were the biggest nation, an incredibly impressive, or a profoundly faithful.
 He just loved them. isn't about earning it — it's about God's heart.
-That's goated. ✨
+That's . ✨

 Circumcise Your Heart (Yes, Really) 🫀

-Then Moses drops a metaphor that would've hit hard:
+Then drops a metaphor that would've hit hard:

 "Circumcise your hearts and stop being so stubborn.
 Because the Lord your God is God of gods and Lord of lords — the great, mighty, and awesome God who shows no favoritism and takes no bribes."